Bebe Stores: History

 The company was founded by Iranian-American businessman Manny Mashouf in 1976, where he opened the first Bebe store in San Francisco during a time when three categories dominated the women's wear market: junior, bridge and misses.

 The name "Bebe" is derived from the soliloquy from Shakespeare's play Hamlet in which the eponymous Prince ponders: "To be or not to be..."
-Founder Manny Mashouf came up with the name after a conversation at a party he attended in San Francisco during the 1970s, shortly before he established the brand.
 However, the company's name was "Babe, Inc." until it held its initial public offering in 1998.

 Mashouf has owned approximately 55% of the company.
 It was announced in 2015 that Mashouf was to sell his 59% stake in Bebe.

 In 2014, a Telephone Consumer Protection Act class action lawsuit was filed against Bebe Stores, Inc. The plaintiff sought to certify a nationwide class consisting of all people who provided their cell phone numbers to Bebe at one of its brick-and-mortar stores and subsequently received text messages from Bebe at any point from January 2010 through the present (the Class Period was later certified to begin October 16, 2013, when governing law took effect).

 In March 2017, Bebe announced that it would close all stores in 2017, and become an online-only retailer.

-Bebe has partnered with Global Brands Group to keep its e-commerence and its international stores in operations since June 2017.
+Bebe has partnered with Global Brands Group to keep its e-commerce and its international stores in operations since June 2017.
 A new lifestyle concept store was opened in New York City in March 2018.

 In May 2020, Centric Brands, who licensed the Bebe brand, filed for Chapter 11 bankruptcy protection due to the effects of the COVID-19 pandemic.
 Bebe was listed as an entity in the bankruptcy, as Centric Bebe, LLC.